-- View our Colorado Endorsement Requirements page for a list of endorsement areas and accepted Praxis exams.
+- View our Colorado Endorsement Requirements page for a list of endorsement areas and accepted Praxis exams and minimum scores.

 - View detailed information on what Colorado accepts and does not accept.
-Look for the state code of CO.
+Scroll down.

 - View information on how to register for a test.
-When registering, please request your scores be sent to the State of Colorado, Code 7040.
+(Scroll down.)
+When registering, please select the State of Colorado, Code 7040.